isabella232/osc/README.md

     rebar3 shell

-Note: that will automatically start all the release dependencies as well as `osc` itself.
+Note: that will automatically start all the release dependency applications as well as `osc` itself.

-A simple API is supported for adding OSC addresses to the default server:
+Then you can use the simple API for adding OSC addresses to the default server:

 ``` erlang
 1> osc:get_addresses().